Benrobo/jobmeet-api/readme.md

 - [x] Schedule a onetime secure video conferencing meeting for that candidate.
 - [x] Conduct the meeting from the same application without making use of any other third party app.

-Those are the above feature `MeetVast` aims to solve.
+Those are the above feature `JobMeet` aims to solve.

 ## Challenges I ran Into.
 Some of the challenges I ran into while developing this application from ground up were :